Celebrating Young Artists from MLK Academy

 From apples and squash to buckwheat and coffee, bees are responsible for pollinating most of the fruits, vegetables, seeds, and nuts that are essential to our diets.
 Honeybees in particular play a huge role in agriculture, contributing over $15 billion to the value of US crop production.

-Marin Gateway Center is proud to announce a partnership with Alveole, a social Bee Keeping Company, to help with the conservancy of honey bees!
+Marin Gateway Center is proud to announce a partnership with Alveole, a social beekeeping company, to help with the conservation of honey bees!
 Our dedicated Beekeeper with Alveole has placed a branded bee hive and hotel near our retention pond to cultivate a safe place for solitary bee species to nest, helping to bolster their local population.
 Bee populations are in decline largely due to habitat loss and a bee hotel is one way to support pollinators in the city.
-This initiative will also allow us to engage in a positive way with our community!
+This initiative will also allow us to engage positively with our community!
 Please drop us a line if you would like to learn more about our beekeeping efforts!

 Monika Foley – email